zdwvrp/CS-4320/lecture-labs/rw1-lab.md

-# TW2 - Wednesday Lab, Week 2
+# TW2 - Thursday Lab, Week 1

 ## In Pairs, make sure you have figured out how to construct your repositories for the course